hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   Ultimately, there are many options for *correct* DEM-terminology depending on the region where you are.
 Now, what is the correct term in which language?
 There is no universal answer to this question and a good choice is to be patient with the communication partner.

+Diadromous
+  Diadromous fish {term}`guilds <Guild>` migrate between the sea and freshwater in their life cycle, as opposed to {term}`potamodromous fish <Potamodromous>` that only migrates in freshwater regions.
+Within diadromous fish guilds, further distinction is made between sub-guilds {cite:p}`myers_fish_1949`:

+  * *Anadromous* fish live in the seas and migrate to freshwaters, mainly for reproduction.
+Examples for anadromous fish are sea trout (*Salmo trutta trutta*) or Pacific salmon (*Oncorhynchus*).
+  * *Catadromous* fish live in freshwaters and migrate to the sea for reproduction.
+An example for catadromous fish is American eel (*Anguilla rostrata*).
+  * *Amphidromous* fish migrate regularly between the sea and freshwaters.
+An example for amphidromous fish is round goby (*Neogobius melanostomus*) {cite:p}`lecaudey_fish_2019`.

 Diffusion
   Diffusion is the result of random motion of particles, driven by differences in concentration (e.g., dissipation of highly concentrated particles towards regions of low concentration).
 Mathematically, diffusion is described by $\frac{\partial \psi}{\partial t} = \nabla \cdot (D \nabla \psi)$ where $\psi$ is a constant of the particle/substance in consideration; $D$ is a diffusion coefficient (or diffusivity) in m$^2$/s, which is a proportionality constant between molecular flux and the gradient of a substance (or species).
 The $\nabla$ (*nabla*) operator is a vector of partial differentials $\frac{\partial}{\partial x_i}$ where $x_i$ refers to the dimensions of the flow field {cite:p}`kundu_fluid_2008`.